Dedicated to safer riding

 Frequently Asked Questions

 It is well recognised by governments worldwide, motorcycle manufacturers, insurance companies, police forces, armed services, emergency services and road safety organisations, that passing your motorcycle test is simply the first step to becoming a knowledgeable and skilled rider.
-It it wasn’t needed, none of these bodies would bother with more training for motorcyclists.
+It wasn’t needed, none of these bodies would bother with more training for motorcyclists.
 Insurance companies wouldn’t give discounts on premiums if it didn’t benefit them!
 Research has consistently shown that bikers who do advanced rider training:

 - Have fewer accidents